Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Evapo-Rust Super Safe Rust Remover

+The name of this product tells you everything you need to know about its toxicity (or lack thereof).
 This solution is an effective weapon against corrosion, and at the same time, you’ll take comfort in knowing that it isn’t a dangerous chemical.

 The formula is acid-free and water-based.
 This means that it won’t cause harm to non-corroded metal surfaces.
-It’s rated as safe to use on plastics, the majority of paints–automotive and otherwise.
+It’s rated as safe to use on plastics, the majority of paints – automotive and otherwise.
+Users who care about the environment will also be happy to know that the ingredients are biodegradable.

 Another major benefit this product has to offer is ease of use.
 Scrubbing or sanding won’t be necessary – all you’ll have to do is drop the parts you’re treating in the solution and wait.

-The time will vary based on the size of the parts and how badly corroded they are, but users have reported anywhere from a few hours, leaving it overnight, and up to several days – again, depending on the situation at hand.
+Treatment time will vary based on the size of the parts and how badly corroded they are, but users have reported anywhere from a few hours, leaving it overnight, and up to several days – again, depending on the situation at hand.

 One bottle of any quantity will likely last you for a long time, and the liquid is reusable, avoiding waste and saving you having to buy refills.